nightroman/FarNet/FSharpFar/README.md

 Use `[F11] \ FSharpFar` to open the module menu:

 - **Interactive**
-    - Opens the main interactive session in the editor.
+    - Opens the main session interactive.
 - **Sessions...**
     - Shows the list of opened sessions.
 Keys:
         - `[Enter]`
-            - Opens the session in the editor.
+            - Opens the session interactive.
         - `[Del]`
-            - Closes the session and its editor.
+            - Closes the session and interactive.
         - `[F4]`
             - Edits the session configuration file.
 - **Load**